 Do you know what kind of SEO methods you are using?
-It can be difficult to know where to start with search engine optimization, as most experts have an opinion on what works, and what doesn't work.
-If you are using black hat SEO techniques, they may bring you short-term results, but that doesn't mean they will set you up for a solid future in search results.
+It can be difficult to know where to start with search engine optimization, as most experts have an opinion on what works and what doesn't work.
+If you are using black hat SEO techniques, they may bring you short-term results, but that doesn't mean they will set you up for a solid future.

-Learning the difference between white hat SEO, black hat SEO, and the gray that is in between can help you in your long-term SEO goals.
-So let's dive into what these different types of hats are, so you can make your own choice of how you want to rank.
+Learning the difference between black hat SEO vs. white hat SEO and the gray in between can help you in your long-term SEO goals.
+So let's dive into what these different types of hats are, so you can make your own choice of how you want to rank:

 White Hat SEO: Google's Golden Child